TurboTax will show you the money-saving tax deductions you can take as a small business owner.

 - Rental cars

 - Meals and overnight lodging.
 You may deduct only 50% of the cost of business meals.
+Except that in 2021 and 2022 you can deduct 100% of the cost of qualified business meals provided by a restaurant.
+For 2023 the limit is back to 50%.

 Entertainment expenses fall into a broad category and include any activity generally considered to provide amusement or recreation.
 Some examples include hosting clients at social, athletic or sporting clubs, theaters, yacht trips, hunting or fishing, vacations and the like.
+Beginning with tax years after 2017, generally entertainment expenses are no longer deductible.

 So far, we've discussed the most common small business deductions.
 Other deductible expenses include: